Why is cross-cultural leadership getting so much attention? Why is it important for today’s leaders to develop their cross-cultural effectiveness?

 ‘This was a very difficult period for me’, Paul recounted what happened.
 ‘I needed my partner, who did 50 percent of my production.
 I was a very privileged customer.
 In the 30 years we worked together, we had really come to trust each other.
 And now the entire relationship suddenly seemed to be on thin ice.
 Somehow, my Chinese partner interpreted the joint venture agreement as a lack of trust from my side.
 What could I do?
 I wasn’t sure.’

 How often do you think companies run into these type of situations?
-Entire business relationships suddenly turning sour, preferred suppliers and/or customers suddenly turning their backs on you, all because of cross-cultural misunderstandings and misinterpretations – in Paul’s case a disconnect between his universalist and rule-based approach (preference for legal agreements with clearly spelled-out rules) and the relationship-centered approach (you are not a legal entity but my friend) of his Chinese partner? (find more insights on this culturally determined difference)
+Entire business relationships suddenly turning sour, preferred suppliers and/or customers suddenly turning their backs on you, all because of cross-cultural misunderstandings and misinterpretations – in Paul’s case a disconnect between his universalist and rule-based approach (preference for legal agreements with clearly spelled-out rules) and the relationship-centered approach (you are not a legal entity but my friend) of his Chinese partner? (find more here about this culturally determined difference)

 Much too often, in our experience.